 If you're building a new home or doing a substantial renovation, be sure to put in appropriate physical or chemical barriers.
 Some can be retrofitted but it's easier to install them during construction.

-- Won't kill termites, but will deter them from gaining access to your home
+Physical barriers are permanent, non-toxic and don't require much, if any, maintenance or renewal.
+They won't kill termites, but will deter them from gaining access to your home.

 - Termite shields (also called ant caps) don't prevent termite activity but bring it into the open, as it's easier to detect their mud shelter tubes on the metal caps.